-4.15.3 Avoidance, Minimization, and Mitigation for Fish and Essential Fish Habitat Impacts
+4.15.3 Avoidance, Minimization, and Mitigation for Fish and Essential Fish Habitat Impacts Avoidance

-Avoidance

 - Passing zones rather than passing lanes are proposed to further avoid fill and impacts to the Chilkat River.
-Compared to the July 2013 EA an additional 3,038 linear feet of fill in the Chilkat River was avoided (see Table 3 in Appendix F, EFH Assessment). - The addition of three guardrails avoided the fill in the Chilkat River (See Table A-1 in Appendix A of Appendix F, EFH Assessment).
+Compared to the July 2013 EA an additional 2,888 linear feet of fill in the Chilkat River was avoided (see Table 4.1-4). - The addition of three guardrails avoided the fill in the Chilkat River (See Table A-1 in Appendix F, Essential Fish Habitat).
 Impacts from fill in an estimated 187 square feet along 100 linear feet of riverbank would be avoided. - DOT&PF would adhere to ADF&G permitted in-water work windows to avoid and minimize impacts to fish during key periods.
 Based on previous permits and understanding of sensitive seasons, proposed times when Chilkat River in-water work may be avoided at specific locations are in Table 4.15-2.
 Actual in-water work windows would be set during permitting.